 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were given antipsychotic drugs.
-Antipsychotic drugs are given to residents for many conditions, such as Alzheimer's or other dementias.
-Unfortunately, in some cases, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.
+This tells you the percentage of residents given antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to make sure these drugs are being used only where medically required.
+In limited cases, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication